InfiniTimeOrg/InfiniTime/doc/gettingStarted/ota-gadgetbridge.md

 # Connecting to Gadgetbridge

-Launch Gadgetbridge and tap on the **"+"** button on the bottom right to add a new device:
+Launch Gadgetbridge and tap on the menu button in the top left:

 ![Gadgetbridge 0](gadgetbridge0.jpg)

-Wait for the scan to complete, your PineTime should be detected:
+Press the "Connect new device" button:

 ![Gadgetbridge 1](gadgetbridge1.jpg)

+Your PineTime should appear on the list.
+Tap on it.

 Tap on it.
 Gadgdetbridge will pair and connect to your device: